Piedmont Villages & Vineyards

 Day 1: Phi Principe Cuneo– A comfortable four star hotel in the heart of Cuneo with 24 hour reception.

-Day 2 & 3 Locanda Del Silenzio – This is an “albergo difusso”, meaning a hotel where guest rooms are spread out in various buildings within the hamlet.
+Day 2 & 3 Locanda Del Silenzio – This is an “albergo diffuso”, meaning a hotel where guest rooms are spread out in various buildings within the hamlet.
 The concept was launched in Italy in the early 1980s as a means of reviving small, historic Italian villages, hamlets, and towns off the usual tourist track.
 In the case of the Locanda Del Silenzio, the rooms are in renovated stone cottages, hay-barns, and pig sties! 😊

 Day 4 & 5: Villa Tiboldi - A small boutique hotel (ten rooms) that is part of the Malvira winery.
 Born as a farmhouse in the 18th century, at the beginning of the 20th century it became the vacation home of a wealthy Genoese family.
 The last century was a dark period for this building, which was totally abandoned until it was purchased in 1995 and underwent a four year long renovation and restoration.
 The Villa received its first guests in 2003.